GeekLaunch/geeklaunch.github.io/content/blog/smart-contract-security-near.md

 }
 ```

+#### Describing foreign contract interfaces

+Using the NEAR SDK, cross-contract calls are primarily constructed in one of two ways: using ad-hoc promise construction via [`Promise::function_call`](https://docs.rs/near-sdk/latest/near_sdk/struct.Promise.html#method.function_call) or using a trait decorated with [`#[ext_contract]`](https://docs.rs/near-sdk/latest/near_sdk/attr.ext_contract.html) (in the listing above).
+I typically recommend the latter approach, as it is more type-safe.
+However, traits that are easy-to-use when decorated with `#[ext_contract]` can be cumbersome to use in implementations, and vice-versa, particularly when it comes to returning `Promise`s.

 #### Caller signature

 The return value of `frobnicate` is `PromiseOrValue<bool>`.
-This is purely up to taste, but I find it useful as a hint of the type that the receipt chain eventually resolves with, even if the function always returns a promise.
+This is purely up to taste, but I find it can be useful as a hint of the type to which the promise chain eventually resolves, even if the function always returns a promise.

 #### Callee and callback gas

-When attaching gas to cross-contract calls (promises), there are two values to play with: _static gas_ and _gas weight_.
+When attaching gas to cross-contract calls, there are two values to play with: _static gas_ and _gas weight_.
 Static gas is the guaranteed minimum amount of gas that will be made available to the promise.
 If that much gas is not available to the caller, the current call will reject.
 If, after distributing the static gas to all produced promises, there is still gas remaining, it will be distributed to the promises proportionally based on their gas weight.
 All promises have a default gas weight of `1`, meaning they will all receive the same share of leftover gas.
 However, if the gas weight is set to `0`, the promise will not receive any leftover gas.
 I recommend testing the functions you plan to call to discover the minimum amount of gas necessary to complete the calls.
 Gas consumption is a bit difficult to predict, so I recommend practical testing.

 At the same time, gas limits are not a substitute for proper security practices, and can even be a source of problems if gas conditions unexpectedly change: